A Comprehensive Review of the Video-to-Text Problem: The Video-to-Text Problem

 Depending on the video duration, the problem is normally divided into \emph{short-video captioning} or \emph{long-video captioning}.
 Basically, for short-video captions, we treat videos from five to 20 seconds with a single event.
 Our goal is to generate a sentence to describe that event.
 For longer videos, we usually deal with untrimmed videos.
 These videos are typically five to ten minutes long with multiple events.
 We need to automatically detect significant events in the video and generate multiple sentences to describe the different events.

-Video captioning, also called Video description generation, is one of the call evaluation tasks in the Annual TREC Video Retrieval Evaluation (TRECVID) Challenge, which aims to describe the video content with a natural language sentence.
 In general, we can divide the different video-to-text solutions into two categories (subtasks of VTT): one based on \emph{retrieval}, which selects the sentence from an available corpus through a video-to-text match (see Figure \ref{fig:mr-task}); and another based on \emph{generation} techniques, which basically generates a sentence using a captioning model (see Figure \ref{fig:dg-task}).
+For several years, these two VTT subtasks have been evaluation tasks in the Annual TREC Video Retrieval Evaluation (TRECVID) Challenge, generating a great interest in the vision+language research community.
+However, we must clarify that despite the common points between both tasks, they are entirely different.
+Although text retrieval may seem like a viable approach for video captioning in scenarios where we have a number of manual annotations for a video and the task is to choose the best, the main goal of the video captioning task is merely to generate a new sentence from the input video.